Gillscraft/product-analyst-agent-/README.md

 # product-analyst-agent-
 Building a product analyst agent using python + LLMs

-title: Agentic Workflow — Google Sheets Connector
+title: Agentic Workflow — Google Sheets, OpenAI and Python Charts connector

 summary: >
   This repo shows how to connect all the tools (Google sheets,openAI, Python Charts) are getting called